determined-ai/determined/README.md

 TensorFlow and PyTorch; you just need to update your model code to integrate with the Determined API.

+---

-:sparkles: _Want to learn more?
-Join us on the 26th at 2pm PT for our [Lunch & Learn](https://www.eventbrite.com/e/lunch-learn-scalable-object-detection-with-determined-tickets-133386266915) where we'll walk through how to train Facebook's DEtection TRansformers ([DETR](https://github.com/facebookresearch/detr)) model with Determined!_ :sparkles:
+:collision: :collision: :collision: _Want to learn more?
+Join us on the 26th at 2pm PT for our [Lunch & Learn](https://www.eventbrite.com/e/lunch-learn-scalable-object-detection-with-determined-tickets-133386266915) where we'll walk through how to train Facebook's DEtection TRansformers ([DETR](https://github.com/facebookresearch/detr)) model with Determined!_ :collision: :collision: :collision:

+---

 ## Try out Determined Locally